wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 From a height you can see broader outlines.

 XProc is a data processing technology for digital data.
-While it is an XML-based technology using XML syntax, in principle it can work with any kind of data.
+While it is an XML-based technology using XML syntax, it can work with many kinds of data, including common text-based formats such as JSON.

-XProc conceives of information processing in terms of the operations of *pipelines*.
+In XProc, information processing happens by means of *pipelines*.
 Expressed using XML format, an XProc pipeline is both a linguistic and computational artifact, and (in developers' minds) a discrete logical entity with an internal organization: a chain or branched structure.

 A pipeline combines a sequence or set of processes and applies them to specified inputs ("sources") to create outputs ("results").

 This makes XProc an appropriate technology for building and supporting complex workflows in document production, data conversion, and information exchange.

 ## Pipelines and steps

 - A pipeline is made of steps
-- A pipeline can also be defined with, or imported into, another pipeline, and used there as a step
+- A pipeline can also be used as a step, when declared with or imported into another pipeline
-- XProc defines a set of standard, reusable step types for all processors, supporting many common operations
+- XProc defines libraries of standard, reusable steps for all processors, supporting many common operations
-- You can also design and use new steps in and with your own XProc
+- You can also design and use new steps, in and with your own XProc

-[illustration: steps with steps]
+?surface/starter.xpl?

+?surface/make-page.xpl?

 ## How to write a pipeline

-A pipeline takes the form of an arrangement of steps.
+An XProc pipeline takes the form of an arrangement of steps.

-[Two illustrations: simple pipeline, also simple pipe with imported step]
+?surface/moresteps.xpl?

 We say 'arrangement' here since steps can accommodate as many inputs and outputs as needed, connecting together.

 [Illustration: a more complex pipeline]

-# XProc from 40000 feet
+# XProc from Above

 ---

 ## I/O, ports and documents